|

 East Coast Swing with its 6 and 8 count patterns works quite well and

 is very enjoyable.
-Considerably more detail about East Coast Swing at
+Considerably more detail about East Coast Swing

 LINDY HOP

-was born in Harlem NY.
-It was developed by the top show dancers of Harlem's
+dancers, Lindy Hop was born in Harlem NY.
+It was developed by the top

-Savoy Ballroom for themselves.
-Everyone within eyeshot copied it
+show dancers of Harlem's Savoy Ballroom for themselves.
+Everyone

-and created their own variations.
-Often felt to be the Mother of all
+within eyeshot copied it and created their own variations.
+Often felt

-swing dance styles by its afficianados, actually it is not, since other
+to be the Mother of all swing dance styles by its afficianados, actually

-styles emerged quite independently of Lindy Hop - Balboa and Shag to
+it is not, since other styles emerged quite independently of Lindy Hop

-name a couple.
-Lindy Hop lends itself to individual interpretation of
+- Balboa and Shag to name a couple.
+Lindy Hop lends itself to individual

 Like any other dance, beginners do patterns, period, in ever increasing